ccollicutt/ccollicutt.github.io/_posts/2016-03-24-trusty-openvswitch-dpdk.md

 ## tl;dr

 Install the Ubuntu Liberty Cloud Archive.
 Then you can install openvswitch-switch-dpdk.
 However I have not completed the configuration component because there are some bugs, as well I'm lacking a baremetal server at the moment as I was working in AWS.
-So really this post is just to say that there is a DPCK OpenVSwitch for Ubuntu Trusty.
+So really this post is just to say that there is a DPDK OpenVSwitch for Ubuntu Trusty.
 I'll follow up with more information in a later post.

 ## Installation